 |Trans Life Gift of Gospel, Gift of Life Concert|

 Lake Eola FountainThe original Linton E. Allen Memorial Fountain was built in 1957 and refurbished in 2011.
 It is known as the “official” icon of the City of Orlando.
 At night the fountain comes alive with a choreographed show set to music.
 The colors of the water and the musical themes change with the season.
-Summer shows run nightly at approximately 9:30 p.m. lasting about 6 minutes.
-Show times will change in the Fall.
+Shows run nightly at approximately 8:30 and 9:30 p.m. lasting about 6 minutes.
+Show times will change in the Autumn.

 A ride on a paddle boat is a great way to explore Lake Eola.
 Lake Eola Park has swan-shaped paddle boats available for rent for $15.00 per half hour.
 Each boat holds 5 people (children of all ages are welcome).
 Hours of operation are 10 a.m. – 7 p.m.
 Sunday through Tuesday; and 10 a.m. – 10p .m.
 Wednesday through Saturday (weather permitting).
 Rentals are accepted up to 30 minutes prior to closing time.
 Look for the boat rental dock by the Relax Grill.
 No reservations needed!

 Park RentalsLake Eola is a popular destination for festivals, concerts, fundraising walks and even weddings.
 There are various locations around the park available for rent as shown here.
 For information on park rentals please call 407.246.2378.